Migration trends (1/)

 Read more

-In 2021 most of the permits were issued on the ground of employment (78 percent), family reunification (11 percent) and to study (7 percent).
-Compared to 2020, the number of temporary residence permits issued on the ground of employment decreased by 3.2 percent.
+In 2023 most of the permits were issued for employment (53%), other reasons (36%), family reunification (5%) and study (4%).
+Compared to 2022, the number of temporary residence permits issued on the ground of employment increased by 53%.

 What are nationalities of foreigners in Lithuania?

-In 2021, the largest share of foreigners that lived in Lithuania were Ukrainian (32 percent), Belarusian (31 percent) and Russian Federation (13 percent) citizens.
+In 2023, the largest share of foreigners that lived in Lithuania were Ukrainian (49%), Belarusian (28%) and Russian Federation (7%) citizens.

 Read more

-The number of citizens of India is also increasing.
-Lithuania also hosts citizens of distant countries like Bahamas, Mozambique, Trinidad and Tobago, etc., but the numbers are very small.
+The number of migrants from Azerbaijan, Sakartvelo, India, Kyrgyzstan, Turkey, Tajikistan, Uzbekistan is increasing significantly.
+Lithuania also hosts citizens of distant countries like Haiti, Bhutan, Belize, etc., but the numbers are very small.

 How many foreigners work in Lithuania?